biolink/biolink-model/docs/primary_knowledge_source.md

 # Slot: primary_knowledge_source

-The most upstream source of the knowledge expressed in an Association that an implementer can identify (may or may not be the 'original' source).
+The most upstream source of the knowledge expressed in an Association that an implementer can identify.
+Performing a rigorous analysis of upstream data providers is expected; every effort is made to catalog the most upstream source of data in this property.
+Only one data source should be declared primary in any association.  "aggregator knowledge source" can be used to caputre non-primary sources.

 URI: [biolink:primary_knowledge_source](https://w3id.org/biolink/vocab/primary_knowledge_source)